Ministry of Home Affairs (Bangladesh)

-The Ministry of Home Affairs is a ministry of the People's Republic of Bangladesh.
+The Ministry of Home Affairs is a ministry of Bangladesh.
 An interior ministry, it is mainly responsible for the maintenance of internal security and domestic policy.
-It contains two divisions 1.
-Public Security Division, 2.
-Security Service Division It has been modelled to function as an ideal and efficient ministry of the government.
+It has been modelled to function as an ideal and efficient ministry of the government.

 Senior officials

 Ministerial team

 The ministerial team at the MHA (mha.gov.bd) is headed by the Minister of Home Affairs, who is assigned to them to manage the ministers office and ministry.